Ieee journal of photovoltaics vol 5 pp 1373-1379 sep 2015

 - Ieee transactions on power systems

-- Journal of energy storage
+- The journal of energy storage

 - Renewable and sustainable energy reviews journal abbreviation